shinu146/Portfolio/README.md

 **EY AI Challenge**
-_Predict top 5 most relevant answers for each question, from the paragraphs in US Tax Guide_

-Built an information retrieval model with a MAP of 0.81 to pick the most relevant answers from the US tax law book for the input question.
+_Predict top 5 most relevant answers for each question, from the paragraphs in US Tax Guide_ Built an information retrieval model with a MAP of 0.81 to pick the most relevant answers from the US tax law book for the input question.
 An ensemble model of TF – IDF + BM25 ranking with word embedding + cosine similarity was used for information retrieval
 Secured the AI Challenge Silver badge , Ranked under top 10 from India

-**Attrition Prediction : HR Analytics**
-_Predict attrition of employees in a financial year for BMC-team (EY)_
-Built a classification model using XgBoost with a `precision` of 0.87 to predict the attrition probability of each employee for the future financial year based on historic data like performance rating, appraisals, leaves taken and employee demographics.

 **Study on Impact of WFH during lockdown {Python, Power BI} ** _Identify the challenges faced by employees while working from home_